thomassuedbroecker/gitops-create-software-everywhere-module/documentation/README.md

 ## 7. Verify the created Argo CD configuration on GitHub

-We see that in our GitHub account new repostory was created from the GitOps bootstap module to figure `Argo CD` for a using the `app-of-apps` concept with a single GitHub repository to manage all application in the GitOps context.
+We see that in our GitHub account new repostory was created from the [GitOps bootstap module](https://github.com/cloud-native-toolkit/terraform-util-gitops-bootstrap) to figure `Argo CD` for by using the `app-of-apps` concept with a single GitHub repository to manage all `Argo CD application configuration` and `helm configurations to deploy applications` in the GitOps context.

-The repository is called `iascable-gitops-guestbook` in our case.
+The new GitHub repository is called `iascable-gitops-guestbook` in our case.

 The repository contains two folders: